No Result

 Does platinum tarnish like gold?

-No, platinum doesn’t tarnish. it’s highly resistant to corrosion and oxidation.
+No, platinum doesn’t tarnish.
+It’s highly resistant to corrosion and oxidation.
 While it can develop a patina over time from scratches, it won’t develop the dark or greenish discoloration associated with tarnished gold or lower-quality alloys.

 Which metal is harder: platinum or gold?